henritns/finlex-chrome/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Finlex browser tweaks
+# Finlex Ex

 A browser extension to tweak your Finlex experience.
 Not that serious, but open for contributions.

 ## Installation and use

-You have to load this unpacked from source.
-In Chrome, for example, from `More tools > Extensions`, switch on `Developer mode`, then `Load unpacked` and select the source folder.
+To load this unpacked from source, in Chrome, for example, from `More tools > Extensions`, switch on `Developer mode`, then `Load unpacked` and select the source folder.

 The extension has an Options page available through the menu button.